Example Perceptual Maps

 Perceptual Map highlighting direct competitors

-Perceptual Maps for the Fast Food Market
+EXAMPLE Perceptual Maps for the Fast Food Market

-In the first three perceptual maps, the major fast food chains in the USA market have been mapped.
-As you can see the most of major chains are presented, across six different product attributes (in the three different maps).
-You should note how the competitors have a different positioning as new attributes are introduced in each map
+As you can see the most of major chains are presented, across multiple different product attributes.
+You should note how the competitors have a different positioning as new attributes are introduced in each map.

 Perceptual Map of Fast Food Outlets - Choice and Location